thethirdbirthday/Active-Directory/README.md

 <h2>Description</h2>
 Projet involves using Oracle VirtualBox to create a private network that allows new users a DHCP provided IP address to connect to the internet through NAT.A PowerShell script is used to create a bulk of user accounts.
 New users can also be simply be created and added manually.
 Great hands-on experience that demonstrates concepts in networking and even cyber security.
+Original here: https://www.youtube.com/watch?v=MHsI8hJmggI&t=2251s&ab_channel=JoshMadakor
 <br />